 Has the test for causation changed with the new 2011 workers comp reforms ??
 A change may have taken place in the "causative factor test" to now require proof of medical causation by a "preponderance" of the evidence.
 The new law is subject to Appellate Court review and interpretation but, the newly stated preponderance of the evidence standard may eliminate claims that "could or might" be related to a work injury.

-Before the 2011 reforms, the "causative factor test" was used on whether or not the injury "could or might" be related to the work accident.
-That is, if the work injury could or might be a causative factor in producing the disability or in producing the need for medical treatment.
+Before the 2011 reforms, the "causative factor test" was used on whether or not the work accident "could or might" be related to the resulting injury.
+That is, if the work injury could or might be a causative factor in

 Under the new codified definition of causation, (820 ILCS 305/1(d) on pg.
 23) the statute now reads as requiring proof by a "preponderance of the evidence" that the injury arises out of and in the course of the employment.
 It was explained that this new definition merely restates what was already Supreme Court case law but Illinois workers compensation attorneys are questioning whether the old test of "could or might be related” is in fact dead.